rtl-ylnomoc/GamepadAsPen/README.md

 ## Build

 Only x86 builds work correctly.
-With x64 there might be some weird manifests arch-specific versions collisions or no child buttions shown. upd.
+With x64 there might be some weird manifests arch-specific versions collisions or no child buttions shown.

+upd.
 Just need to change the root GamepadAsPen.manifest file "x86" literals to "amd64" if you really need to build for x64.
-Also "\*" throws cuz of microsoft and their micro soft things.
+Also "\*" throws because microsoft.

 To setup repo to work in Visual Studio just cloning and launching .sln file should be enough.